 In our article 'COVID-19: 5 key legal issues on your agenda', we discuss several privacy issues for businesses to be aware of.
 More updates on privacy issues will follow in due course.

-If you have any questions about the matters raised in this article, please get in touch with the authors or your usual Bell Gully advisor.
+If you have any questions about the matters raised in this article, please get in touch with the authors or your usual Bell Gully adviser.

 This publication is necessarily brief and general in nature.
 You should seek professional advice before taking any action in relation to the matters dealt with in this publication.